alokm/robot-hand-api/README.txt

 - Logging: Logging is implemented throughout the application using a custom logger setup.
 - Aggregate API: An endpoint /hand/state is provided in sensor_data.py to retrieve the full state of the hand, including all joint positions, motor positions, motor forces, and tactile sensor states.
 - Service Layer: HandService and SensorService classes handle the business logic, separating it from the API layer.
-- Enhanced Models: The HandState and FingerState models are included to represent the full state of the hand.

 To run this API: